Does Hot Tub Water Evaporate?

 Can water loss in a hot tub cause problems?

-Even if the water level has not dropped to such an extent that damage may occur, if the hot tub water level falls below the jets, when the pump is on full water will shoot out of the jets and probably outside the tub.
+Even if the water level has not dropped to such an extent that damage may occur, if the hot tub water level falls below the jets, when the pump is on full, water will shoot out of the jets and probably outside the tub.

-The amount of water lost must be replaced so that the hot tub does not run on too little water for too long.
+The amount of water lost must be replaced so the hot tub does not run on too little water for too long.

 How often should you top-up a hot tub?